Skip to content

 Features

-• Graph analysis — detect islands, hubs, orphans, circular dependencies, and longest chains
+• Graph analysis — islands, hubs, orphans, circular dependencies, longest chains.

-• Schema overview — large graphs auto-summarize at schema level; double-click to drill in
+• Schema overview — large graphs auto-summarise at schema level; double-click to drill in.

-• SQL preview — click any node to view DDL with syntax highlighting; search across procedure and view bodies
+• SQL preview — click any node to view DDL with syntax highlighting; full-text search across procedure / view bodies.

 Limitations